drufball/yosai/_drafts/the-hunt.md

 At the mention of Katsumi’s name, Mamoru blushed and looked around the campsite.
 “Not to worry lad, you’re safe for now.
 She’s off hunting for food with our great leader.”

-**Something about Chiyoko wanting to get close to the group to support Mamoru.**.
-Chiyoko turned her attention away from the pair.
+Chiyoko had never been as good around people as Mamoru, but she had to admit that spending time with the rebels felt... different.
+Was it because they had abilities like Chiyoko and Mamoru?
+Maybe it was because Chiyoko didn't owe these people the same debt she owed the villagers of Hokko.
+It felt nice.

-Hideyo was sitting on her pack, her tent still bundled next to her.
+Chiyoko turned her attention away from the pair of men.
+Hideyo was sitting on her pack with her tent still bundled next to her.
 The small dwarven woman was fidgeting with some small mechanism by the light of the fire.
 Chiyoko approached.

 “Do you need any help with your tent?”

 “Hmmm?”
 Hideyo pulled her gaze away from her hands like a woman woken in the middle of a dream.
 “I’m sorry, I wasn’t really… can I help you?”

-“I was just asking if you needed help with your tent.”
+“Oh, yeah.
+I was just-- I was just asking if you needed help with your tent.”

 “Oh!
 If you don’t mind.”
 Hideyo transferred herself to a stump and nudged the pack towards Chiyoko with her foot.
 She returned her focus to the interlocking bits of metal in her hands.

 “You know, I meant more like I could—.
-Nevermind.”
+Never mind.”
 Chiyoko bent forward and began unpacking Hideyo’s tent.
+There was a long silence as Chiyoko searched for a topic of discussion.
+She settled for the obvious.
 “What are you working on?”

 “Oh really?
 Go on.”
 Hideyo nodded her head in agreement.

+Chiyoko considered giving up and finishing the tent in silence.
+Mamoru was so much better at this.
+Thinking of Mamoru motivated her. _We need these people to like us. **He** needs these people to like us_.
 “Hideyo.
 Hideyo—.”
 Chiyoko snapped her fingers and waved a hand in front of the dwarf’s face.
 “I asked what you were working on.”

 “Ah!”
 Hideyo held the device out in both hands, a big smile across her face.
 It was a sphere composed of several interlocking metal circles around a small diamond.
 The circles spun intermittently, causing the diamond to glow.
 “I’m trying to make something that can detect when Tsukuyomi moves the earth like he did earlier today.
 I figured that would let us change course and go around it faster than waiting for you and Katsumi to find it.”